lgloege/MITgcm-Lake-Michigan-tracer/model/README.md

 6. You are now ready to run the simulation!

 ## Running the model
 This directory contains the data files used to run the model. `bathy_Lake_Michigan_1min.bin` is a binary bathymetry file.
+The model was spunup using repeating 2007 forcing for two years.
+Files needed to "pickup" the simulation after spinup are contained in the `pickups` directory.
+You can pickup the simulation by setting the `startTime` in `running/data`.
+However, becuase pickup files are not created after each timestep (which would be overkill!) the pickup numbers do not correspond to the model time.
+The spreadsheet `pickups_to_model_time.xlsx` maps the pickup numbers onto model time (which is in seconds).

 1. Make sure you moved the `mitgcmuv` executable from the build directory to `running`.
 2. Change the paths in the data files to correct forcing files stored in the `inputs` directory.
+3. Which year are you running? set the startime and endtime in `data`
-3. Use `run_1d_MITgcm_habanero.sh` to run the model.
+4. Use `run_1d_MITgcm_habanero.sh` to run the model.
 You may need to modify this, as it is currently setup to run on the Habanero cluster at Columbia University.

 ## Sources for the model forcing fields
 Model input sources are provided below: